imodpasteur/shareloc-utils/README.md

   - [pylint](https://pypi.org/project/pylint/)
   - [pytest](https://pypi.org/project/pytest/)
   - [tox](https://pypi.org/project/tox/)

-- It's recommended to use the corresponding code formatter and linters also in your code editor to get instant feedback.
-A popular editor that can do this is [`vscode`](https://code.visualstudio.com/).
+- We recommended to use the corresponding code formatter and linters also in your code editor to get instant feedback.
+A popular editor for this is [`vscode`](https://code.visualstudio.com/).
 - Run all tests, check formatting and linting.

   ```sh